shelumeal/benefit-calculator/README.md

 - HTML
 - CSS
 - Bootstrap
-- Bootstrap Icons
 - React-router
+- Axios
+- TypeScript
-- axios
+- Vite

 **BackEnd:**

-No
+- NodeJs
+- ExpressJs
+- TypeScript

 ## Installation and Setup Instructions

+**Client App:**

 - Clone down this repository.
 You will need node and npm installed globally on your machine.
 - Installation: run 'npm install'
 - To Start Server: run 'npm run dev'
+- To Visit App: : localhost:8080/

+**Server App:**

+- Clone down this repository.
+You will need node and npm installed globally on your machine.
+- Installation: run 'npm install'
+- To Start Server: run 'npm run start'
-- To Visit App: : localhost:3000/
+- To Visit App: : localhost:5001/

 ## Screen Shot(s)